MateuszSumiec/Codility/README.md

 # Codility-Lessons-Solutions
 An exercise repo in which I put only 100% solutions (all test cases for small, large, random, random small, random large, boundaries data are completed) of Codility lessons of proggraming.
-Most of them are written in Python3 but sometimes i compare Python with C++ language so that the complexity of syntax can be easily shown.
+Most of them are written in Python3 but sometimes i compare Python with C++ language so that the complexity of syntax can be shown easily.

 Look up the site:
 https://app.codility.com/programmers/